eacton/CAGEF/Lesson_4/Lesson_4.md

 ##  chr [1:6398] "to" "kmh" "in" "sec" "apparently" "some" "customs" ...
 ```

-Let's take a peak at the words.
+Let's take a peek at the words.

 ```r
 head(words, 50)